 Disability groups among expansion’s strongest allies

 If Mr. Horton and his colleagues were right, one would expect disability advocacy groups to criticize ACA’s Medicaid expansion, and to clamor for it to be clawed back.
 Instead, the disability community ranks among the expansion’s strongest political and legal allies.
-The Arc, America’s most prominent advocate for people with conditions such as Down syndrome, notes that Medicaid expansion “has helped many people with disabilities access health care.
-It has also enabled states to continue and expand programs that provide supports and services to people with I/DD [intellectual and developmental disabilities].”
+The Arc, America’s most prominent advocate for people with conditions such as Down syndrome, notes that “Thanks to the Medicaid expansion under the Affordable Care Act, millions of people, including people with disabilities, their family members, and their support professionals, have gained access to health coverage.
+Lives have been saved because people have had access to affordable, comprehensive health coverage.”

 Disability groups take a strong stand because Medicaid expansion serves millions of people who live with disabilities and chronic conditions.
 Many people living with disabilities are low-income workers.
 Indeed there is some evidence that Medicaid expansion allows people with disabilities to remain in the paid work force.